 No, renewal applicants do not file a NIC.
 After logging into the LSC Grants Online Application System at www.lscgrants.lsc.gov, Renewal Applicants will have a link in their To Do list indicating for each service area.
 Click on the "Submit Renewal Application" (or the "Submit Post-PQV Renewal Application" for Post-PQV Applicants) to access the application.

 LSC Grants will send an automated message to the email address on file confirming the submission.
 Allow 48 hours for LSC to review the NIC.
 You will receive another automated message to the email address on file when the NIC has been approved.
 The "Submit Application" link will now appear in the To Do list after the user logs in to LSC Grants.
 Click on the "Submit Application" link to begin work on the application.

 Note: NICs for Post-PQV Applicants will not be approved until the Post-PQV RFP is published in May, 2013 (for PQV reports received by April 30, 2013) or July 1, 2013 (for PQV reports received by July 1, 2013).

-The Review and Submit page will display a green check mark for every complete form and a red X when information is missing.
-The page will also detail which specific inquiries on each form remain to be answered in order for the form to be complete.
+The Review and Submit page displays a green check mark for every complete form and a red X when information is missing.
+The page also details which specific inquiries on each form remain to be answered in order for the form to be complete.
 When all forms are complete the application may be submitted.